It happens. Someone published negative content about yourself or your brand. Believe it or not, ...

 Online reviews are an excellent resource for consumers and businesses as they go about their buying decisions.
-Word of mouth has always been a key player in whether people opt for one product over another, and the wealth of online reviews and ratings systems available today are simply the cyber version of this phenomenon.
+Word of mouth has always been a key player in whether people opt for one product over another, and the wealth of online reviews and rating systems available today are simply the cyber versions of this phenomenon.

-Because online reviewing is so prevalent, it's normal to be concerned about what people might be saying about you -- and whether it's tarnishing your name.
-For starters, not all reviews sites are created equal.
+Because online reviewing is so prevalent, it's normal to be concerned about what people might be saying about you - and whether it's tarnishing your name.
+For starters, not all review sites are created equal.
 Most consumers are savvy enough to put more stock in a review from a trusted site like Yelp than, say, if there were a site called TheseBusinessesSuck.com.

-Many who seek out strategies for online review management do so because they're hoping to delete or mitigate negative reviews.
-So, what can you expect when you work with someone to help manage your businesse's online reviews?
+Many who seek strategies for online review management do so because they're hoping to delete or mitigate negative reviews.
+So, what can you expect when you work with someone to help manage your business' online reviews?
 A comprehensive strategy will include at least some of the following: